Battelle Ventures

 Series B in 2013

-Micro Interventional Devices, Inc. is a medical device company focused on developing disruptive technologies for percutaneous and minimally invasive structural heart repair procedures.
-Founded in 2010 and based in Newtown, Pennsylvania, the company offers a range of innovative products, including the Permaseal device for transapical access and closure, Minimally Invasive Annuloplasty for tricuspid and mitral repair, the Endovalve for percutaneous mitral valve replacement, and the Permavalve, which features active fixation.
-Their proprietary technology leverages a breakthrough in soft-tissue anchoring and delivery systems, allowing for off-pump procedures that transform traditional open surgical techniques into less invasive transcatheter approaches.
+Micro Interventional Devices, Inc., founded in 2010 and based in Newtown, Pennsylvania, is a medical device company specializing in disruptive technologies for percutaneous and minimally invasive structural heart repair procedures.
+The company designs and manufactures devices such as Permaseal, which facilitates transapical access and closure for catheter-based procedures, and Minimally Invasive Annuloplasty technology for tricuspid and mitral repair.
+Additionally, they offer Endovalve, a percutaneous mitral valve replacement system, and Permavalve, a percutaneous mitral valve with active fixation.
+Their proprietary technology focuses on soft-tissue anchoring and delivery devices, enabling off-pump procedures and transforming open surgical techniques into transcatheter procedures.

 Proterro